SpektroAudio/NGEN-UserManual/docs/setup.md

 If you'd like to set up NGEN without a computer, you can power it using a USB power bank / battery or a standard USB wall charger.
 NGEN's power consumption is minimal so even a 0.5A charger should work.

+!!! note
+    Because of NGEN's low power consumption, certain USB power banks can dismiss it as an actively charging device and may turn off after a certain period.
+If this happens, try using a different power bank or a USB wall charger.

 ---

 ## I2C Connection